 The Grand Canyon Railway is a train that takes you from Williams, Arizona, through a beautiful forest for an hour ride until you hit the Grand Canyon.
 The train ride alone is enough of a selling point, in my opinion.

 We booked our stay through the Grand Canyon Railway official site.
 We went with “The Canyon Discovery Package” and I will be sharing my experience with this package.
 There are different packages available through the Grand Canyon Railway site.
-You might also want to see if you can get an Automobile (AAA) discount if you are a member.
+Be sure to take advantage of available discounts, including those available to AAA members.

 Grand Canyon Railway Hotel

 Our package included a 2-night stay at the Grand Canyon Railway Hotel.
 This hotel is located in Williams, Arizona and is situated right next to the train you will take to the Grand Canyon.
 When you first enter the hotel, you feel like you are entering into a lodge.
 There is a grand fireplace with seating areas in the main lobby.

 The room itself was clean and decorated in a modern style.
 We were comfortable just staying in our room after the long drive.
 Did I mention there was a huge thunder and hailstorm when we arrived?
 Well, the energy went out at one point for about 20 seconds after a big flash of light.
 However, the power all came back on right away and it was business as usual.
 This hotel seems to be prepared for these scenarios.